Last updated: October 18th, 2023

 😍 Why: The uniqueness of Trollpikken lies in its shape.
 It has a characteristical form, one reminiscent of an elephant trunk or a banana, sticking out of the face of the cliff for a length of 12 meters (39 ft).
 In fact, the name “Trollpikken” literally means “Troll’s Spike”.

-The hike to Trollpikken is quick and simple; the trail is 1.9 km (1.2 miles) one way.
+🥾 Prepare to hike: The hike to Trollpikken is quick and simple; the trail is 1.9 km (1.2 miles) one way.
 You can leave your car in the nearby car park and follow the route through a gravel road, a grassy area, and some smooth boulders.
-If you want to combine Trollpikken with other hikes across several days, some of the famous ones nearby are Kjerag and Preikestolen.
-Make sure to take the best hiking gear and accessories with you!
+Make sure to take some good hiking gear with you!

 Explored by Inessa & Natalie of Through a Travel Lens

-Located in the western part of Ukraine, Lviv is one of the most interesting secret travel destinations in Europe.
-And it really shouldn’t be.
-Everyone who comes here falls in love with its breathtaking mix of over 100 temples of all confessions and epochs, as well as with its Old Town.
-It’s also currently a thriving scene for lots of themed cafes and artisan shops.
+🌳 Where?
+Located in western Ukraine, Lviv is one of the most interesting secret places in Europe.
+Everyone who visits falls in love with its Old Town and the 100+ temples scattered around town.
+This hip city is also thriving with themed cafes and artisan shops.

 ☕️ A city that loves coffee: A good place to start exploring Lviv is Ploshcha Rynok, the main square in the Old Town.
 From late spring to early fall, lots of cafes set terraces there so people can sit down with a cup of coffee.
 Yes — in Lviv, time stops for coffee.
 There’s even a coffee mine inside Lvivska Kopalnya Kavy, a shop inside the square.